awolfindc/guide/CONTRIBUTING.md

 -----

 ## How to contribute
 This content is work in progress, please check back often as it will likely change.
-If you want to help, we currently need these roles - each with instructions describing how to make contributions such that updates can flow as efficiently as possible:
+If you want to help, we currently need these roles&mdash;each with instructions describing how to make contributions such that updates can flow as efficiently as possible:

  - [English Content Contributors](#english-content-contributors)
    - [How to suggest an update or change](#how-to-suggest-an-update-or-change)